School A-G course list registration

 Schools can register for an A-G course list anytime during the year.
 If you register when the course submission period is closed, you will need to wait until the next course submission period opens on February 1 to begin submitting courses.

-Any public or private California high school may establish an A-G course list if they are accredited (or a candidate for accreditation) and a diploma-granting institution.
+Any public or private California high school may establish an A-G course list if they are accredited (see accreditation details for more information) and a diploma-granting institution.
 Non-California high schools are not eligible to establish A-G course lists with the exception of online schools that serve California students.

 Before completing the registration form, schools should be ready to provide:

 - A school code from The College Board